What Makes "Grass-fed" Whey the BEST?

 What are the Benefits of Grassfed Whey -

 Branched-Chain Amino Acids (BCAAs)in Grassfed Whey -

 Grass-fed milk from humanely treated livestock will contain a higher concentration of BCAAs compared to any other dairy farming practices/diets.
-The difference can be as much as 3 Grams per serving.
-To learn more about BCAA concentrations in whey protein as these densities relate to diet, please see our Blog - Grassfed Whey Contains More BCAAs
+The difference can be as much as 3 grams per serving.
+To learn more about BCAA concentrations in whey protein as these densities relate to food, please see our Blog - Grassfed Whey Contains More BCAAs

 Conjugated Linoleic Acids (CLAS) in Grassfed Whey -